 So if azelaic acid can be so effective for a variety of skin concerns, why don’t more people know about it?
 Why are salicylic acid, glycolic acid, and benzoyl peroxide household names, while this ingredient is so obscure?

 One of the reasons why azelaic acid isn’t discussed more often can be attributed to effective concentrations.
-For example, although prescription azelaic acid can show meaningful results due to high concentrations of this chemical, over the counter products may not be potent enough to produce visible results quickly.
+For example, although prescription azelaic acid can show meaningful results due to high concentrations of this chemical, skincare products may not be potent enough to produce visible results quickly.
 And because the average consumer does not have the time (or sometimes money) to visit a doctor for a prescription, azelaic acid remains obscure.

 Another reason why this chemical doesn’t receive more attention can be attributed to its image as a jack of all trades.
-When a chemical shows promise in addressing a variety of skin concerns, it can sometimes be viewed by skin care experts as being too broad.
+When a chemical shows promise in addressing a variety of skin concerns, it can sometimes be viewed by skincare experts as being too broad.
 Hence, instead of suggesting azelaic acid cream, many clinicians and professionals may default to more targeted ingredients, like retinol or hydroquinone.

 Some of the side effects of azelaic acid include a sensation of burning and stinging on the skin.
-Redness and skin drying are also possible side effects that should be monitored closely.
+Redness and skin-drying are also possible side effects that should be monitored closely.
 Allergic reaction, like difficulty breathing or hives, is also a possibility with this ingredient.

-To reduce chances of serious side effects, it’s advisable to use azelaic acid products under the guidance of a dermatologist or primary care physician.
+To reduce the chances of serious side effects, it’s advisable to use azelaic acid products under the guidance of a dermatologist or primary care physician.